jacobmca/McAuliffe-Co-Website-Back-End/README.md

 This program was created by Jacob McAuliffe for the UC Berkeley eDX Coding Boot Camp.

 ## Tests
-In the future, I would like to incorporate both more data within the tables, and further opportunities for user interaction with this data.
-Ideas for further data within the table include employment start date, list of any recognitions, vacation time available for the employee, annual bonus.
-Ideas for user interaction include being able to delete data from the tables, or extra data to create sub-tables within the database as needed.
+In the future, I would like to incorporate both more data within both the database and tables.
+There's opportunity to expand the tables into categories such as release date, items sold, or manufacturer.
+The tables themselves could also be expanded to include much of this new information, creating a more organized and user-friendly back-end experience.

 ## Questions
 If you have further questions, you can reach me at [mcauliffemedia@gmail.com](mailto:mcauliffemedia@gmail.com).